 - peeing frequently

-Treatment: If the ovarian tumor is benign, most docs will keep an eye on it before deciding if it needs removed or not.
+Treatment: If the ovarian tumor is benign, most docs will keep an eye on it before deciding if it needs to be removed or not.
 If it’s cancerous, your doctor will determine how to proceed.
 Early detection is the best approach, so if you’re truly worried, visit your doc.

 An ectopic pregnancy is when a fertilized egg attaches somewhere else instead of inside the uterus.